Learning Center

 October 6, 2022

 As we prepare readers to infer a text’s main idea and eventually the author’s purpose, it’s important to build a foundation of understanding about text structures.
-Just like houses are constructed with a frame, authors construct texts by intentionally putting together particular information.
+Just like houses are constructed with a frame, authors construct texts by intentionally putting together particular information that follows a specific organizational pattern.

 This often leads to confusion and makes nonfiction text intimidating.